-You’ve seen them—the portrait-style photos of children staring at you and sometimes right inside of you through your computer monitor—all waiting for a family to love them.
+You’ve seen them, the children for adoption profiles—the portrait-style photos of children staring at you and sometimes right inside of you through your computer monitor—all waiting for a family to love them.
 It’s easy to become emotional as the reality behind the pictures—some revealing cute kids sporting their best goofy grins, some sporting their Sunday best, and others less willing to share their personalities, with more carefully set jaws holding in secrets behind closed lips and wishes behind serious stares that extend past the picture-taker to whatever heaviness life is currently heaping upon them.

 For those just venturing into the world of adoption, children for adoption profiles can be pretty intimidating—making your way through profile after profile as the numbers you read about, 400,000 kids in foster care and 100,000 awaiting a forever home, become all too real.